Fidelisaboke/food-security-analysis/README.md

 cd pipeline
 python train_model.py
 ```
 **Warning:** This may take several minutes.
-Go grab a coffee and inspect the console output while it happens!
+Go grab some coffee and inspect the console output while it happens!

 - Once model training is done, ensure `model.pkl` and `scaler.pkl` files are generated.
 This prevents the need for retraining the model if adjustments are not being made.
 - You may return to the project's root directory once this process ends: